 We already want to be mates with the Mate 10.
 Here's why.

-If you’re aware of the quietly impressive features of Huawei’s P and Mate smartphones, you’ll be pretty intrigued by their latest launch.
-We’ve taken a sneak peek at the Mate 10 Pro and have some seriously exciting details to share.
+If you’re aware of the quietly impressive features of Huawei’s P and Mate smartphones, you’ll be pretty intrigued by Mate 10 Pro.
+We’ve taken a peek, and we have some seriously exciting details to share.

 The Mate 9 attracted our attention with its jumbo 5.9 inch screen, but Huawei has gone one better with a practically-bezelless 6 inch display.
 It’s the binge-watcher’s dream (especially if Go Binge is letting you chomp your way through Netflix’s near-infinite box set list without any damage to your data allowance).